-It was a vision of over two hundred kilometres of sustainable walking tracks and cycleways linking Botany Bay, the Woronora valley, large parts of southern and western Sydney, and the Illawarra Escarpment.
+It was a vision of over two hundred kilometres of sustainable pathways linking Botany Bay, the Woronora valley, large parts of southern and western Sydney, and the Illawarra Escarpment.

 The Project and Feasibility Study Report was released in 2004.

 The Vision of The Great Kai’Mia Way

 A diverse range of community groups participated, from precinct residents’ associations, wildflower and bushcare groups to cycling, canoe and Rotary groups.
 Partnering with stakeholders was valued as a strategic feature of the project, the fundamental principle was of stewardship.
-It was hoped that the participating organisations would play an ongoing role, progressively implementing the vision of the Great Kai’mia Way through each step, in partnership with landholders, land managers and the community.
+It was hoped participating organisations would play an ongoing role, progressively implementing the vision of the Great Kai’mia Way through each step, in partnership with landholders, land managers and the community.

 The Great Kai’Mia Way advocated for the natural systems – such as wildlife corridors and water catchments – to be incorporated into municipal planning.
 The value and need for a connection to the natural world has an enduring relevance.